 - Winter term ends: March 19th

-- Instruction carried out remotely until: June 12th (all of spring term)
+- Instruction carried out remotely until: further notice

 What should I do if I feel sick?

 If you are feeling sick and suspect you may have COVID-19, DO NOT come to campus or attend work.
 Read and use the symptom checker.
 Contact your healthcare provider before visiting their office or the emergency room in person.
 Phone numbers for local hospitals are:

 - Mid-Columbia Medical Center (The Dalles) (541) 296-1111